 Most problems, whether muscular or within the joint, get better over time.
-For this reason, most experts agree that it is best to use conservative treatment at first.
+For this reason, most experts agree that it's best to use conservative treatment at first.
 But in some instances, surgery or other procedures, such as injections, may be recommended as a first treatment.

-If you have TMD, your dentist may suggest the following TMJ treatments.
+If you have TMD, your dentist may suggest the treatments listed below.
 Most dentists agree that these treatments work best in combination.
 You may not get relief using only one.

-If you eat food that does not require a lot of chewing, your jaw gets a chance to rest and heal.
-This means you should not eat food that is:
+If you eat food that doesn't require a lot of chewing, your jaw gets a chance to rest and heal.
+This means you shouldn't eat food that is:

-Hard or crunchy, like a hard roll, or raw carrot
+- Hard or crunchy, like a hard roll, pretzel or raw carrot

-When possible, cut food into very small pieces so it is easier to chew.
+When possible, cut food into very small pieces so it's easier to chew.
 The best food to eat, however, is soft and requires little or no chewing.
 Examples include: